 Angie and Kelly Malchose weren't even trying to get pregnant when they conceived their son, Jordan.
-So five years later, when the Malchoses, of Dickinson, North Dakota, decided to go for baby number two, they expected instant success.
-But to their dismay, months passed and there was still no baby.
+So five years later, when the Malchoses, of Dickinson, North Dakota, decided to go for baby No. 2, they expected instant success.
+But to their dismay, months passed, and there was still no baby.

 Unraveling a mystery

 Doctors consider a couple infertile when they can't conceive after a year of unprotected sex (though most physicians include women who suffer repeat miscarriages in the definition).
 According to the Mayo Clinic, 10 to 15 percent of all couples are infertile.
 But many experts say people should seek medical advice after 6 months — not 12 — especially if the woman is over 35.
 "As you near forty, you don't have time to waste — and you should see your ob-gyn or a specialist sooner rather than later," says Leon Speroff, M.D., professor of obstetrics and gynecology at the Oregon Health & Science University, in Portland.
 Unfortunately, parents may be slower to seek help than childless couples, figuring if it happened once, it'll happen again.
 And ob-gyns may take a wait-and-see approach with patients who already have a child.

 While there are no hard-and-fast figures, most cases of secondary infertility stem from the female half of the equation.
 The most common glitch?
 Aging eggs.
 Women are born with a finite number of eggs, which can suffer chromosomal damage over time.
 A defective egg is less likely to be fertilized or, if it is, to result in a viable embryo.
 This explains why a woman's fertility starts to dip noticeably when she hits 30, taking a plunge after 35.
 A 27-year-old has a 75 percent chance of conception after 12 months of unprotected sex; over age 35, the chance drops to 40 percent.